 Providing your southern magnolia has ample room for root expansion and the soil is not a poor, dry type, it will demonstrate drought tolerance.

-When first planted, the tree will need daily watering and then weekly after the first couple of months.
+When first planted, the tree will need weekly watering to become established.
 Once established, water frequency will depend on soil drainage and regional rainfall.
+Too much or too little water can cause the tree's leaves to turn yellow.
 Mulching around the planting area is beneficial—just avoid allowing the mulch to touch the tree's trunk.

 Temperature and Humidity